ufuayk/Genius-Start-Page/README.md

 ## 💰 Donations

 Genius Start Page is a **hobby project**.
 I have no financial expectations and therefore do not offer a donation option.
 The biggest donation you can make to the project is to **star the project**.
 It is also very important that you **contribute** to the development of the project.
 Thank you in advance.

+## 🤖 Information about Chrome & Firefox Add-on

+When I release the Chrome and Firefox extensions, the .github.io site that I temporarily opened with GitHub Pages will be closed.
+You will need to use the add-on.
+Of course the source code will always remain open.

 ## 👷🏻‍♂️ First Author